AmandeepSingh789/Spotify-Match/README.md

 Note - The project is divided into two repositories, one for the frontend and one for the backend.
 This repository is the frontend of the app.

 The backend repository is present in the assets folder as a zip file (it is a repository and has a readme for instructions).
 The name of the zipfile is node-api-postgres.
 It also contains unit tests for the backend.
+Please read the README file for that repository.

 ## Setup Notes-